SebastianAment/CovarianceFunctions.jl/README.md

 This is particularly likely in higher dimensions, since the average distance of uniformaly distributed points in e.g. the unit hyper-cube grows with the dimension.
 CovarianceFunctions.jl contains a sparsification algorithm that extends SparseArrays.jl's `sparse` function, guaranteeing a user-defined element-wise accuracy.

+>:warning: Sparsification does not guarnatee positive definiteness of the resulting matrices.
+Special care should be taken when working with this method.
+We thank [David Bindel](https://www.cs.cornell.edu/~bindel/) for pointing this out.

+>:warning: The bottleneck in the computation of the sparse `S` is NearestNeighbors.jl's `inrange` function.
+While in principle the nearest neighbors search based on ball trees is an `O(n⋅log(n))` operation, the complexity grows with the *intrinsic* dimension of the data.
+Consequently, the search is fast for data on a low-dimensional manifold, but a brute-force search could be more efficient for unstructured data in high dimensions.
+It is possible to further [accelerate the search through parallelization](https://github.com/KristofferC/NearestNeighbors.jl/pull/131).

 ```julia
 using CovarianceFunctions
 using SparseArrays